AnatoliyShevchenko/test_github/README.md

 # test_github
-python learning using github. my first reposytory. i wont to be backend developer.
+python learning using github. my first reposytory. i want to be backend developer.